Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 The creation and performance of a piece of theatre.

-In class you will investigate and rehearse the script of a play in a practical context, and the paper will culminate in a season of public performances of that play.
+In class you will investigate and rehearse or devise a new or existing play/performance work.
+The paper will culminate in a season of public performances of that work.

 |Paper title||Creating Theatre|